newyankeecodeshop/GAJavaScript/README.markdown

 Typically, an iOS application will have one GAScriptEngine instance.
 You can keep the instance in a globally accessible place, such as the UIApplication delegate, or keep it with the object/view that is managing the hidden UIWebView.

-## UIWebView+GAJavaScript

-This category adds accessors to access the "document" and "window" objects of the HTML document loaded in the WebView.
-You can then use any GAScriptObject functionality on them.

 ## GAScriptObject

 This object provides a wrapper around a JavaScript object in a UIWebView.
 It provides a KVC view for a JavaScript object, so that you can get and set the object's properties using `[NSObject valueForKey:]` and `[NSObject setValue:forKey:]`, as you would with other Objective-C classes.
 Only non-function properties are exposed via KVC.